-The detailed funding and expenditure planning, including prefunding, is essentially complete with the work that occurred in late 2020; however, further work may be needed if the Board chooses another option.
+The detailed funding and expenditure planning, including prefunding, is essentially complete with the work that occurred in late 2020.
 In addition, further work will be required to provide detailed bi-monthly surcharge amounts for the various meter sizes.

-The next steps will be for the CAC leadership and the Project Team to present the overall Project 2030 Study and the CAC-recommended Revised Alternative 5.4 for Board consideration and possible action to implement in 2022.
-More specifically, following are the recommended policy actions and implications from this Study:
+On June 29, 2021, the CAC leadership and the Project Team presented the overall Project 2030 Study and the CAC-recommended Revised Alternative 5.4 for Board consideration and possible action to implement in 2022.
+On that date, the Board approved the Project 2030 Study, which includes the Revised Alternative 5.4 as the strategy for water main replacements.